A decent omelette was one of the first things I ever learned how to cook.

 It’s totally fine if there is a thin layer of uncooked egg on this side.
 It will cook through by the time the omelet is done.

 So go ahead and add half of your filling to one half of the egg and top with a few coins of goat cheese.

 Then just use your spatula to gently fold the egg over.

 Cook this for 20-30 seconds on each side just to make sure the filling is heated through.

-Slide this sucker onto a plate and you’re ready to rock.
+Slide the Asparagus Omelette onto a plate and you’re ready to rock.
 I recommend seasoning it with a pinch of salt and pepper.

 It doesn’t get much easier than that!
 You can go from an empty plate to this omelette in under 15 minutes.